d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

 * **Tradecraft**: Pro-tips, best practices, and common pitfalls for offensive tools.
 * **Evasion**: Proven strategies to bypass Blue Team defenses and security controls.

-Focuses on actionable threat intel.
+🔸Focuses on actionable threat intel.
 Best for red teamss, offensive security professionals, penetration testers, ethical hackers, purple teams, vulnerability specialists, cybersecurity professional.

-This resource delivers actionable threat intelligence tailored for Red Teams, penetration testers, ethical hackers, and purple team practitioners looking to harden or exploit AD environments.
+🔸This resource delivers actionable threat intelligence tailored for Red Teams, penetration testers, ethical hackers, and purple team practitioners looking to harden or exploit AD environments.

+⚠️**Educational Use Only**
 **This repository is intended strictly for educational purposes, designed to assist security professionals, researchers, and ethical hackers in understanding attacker tactics, techniques, and procedures (TTPs) to strengthen defensive strategies.
-The authors are not liable for any misuse of this information.**
+The authors are not liable for any misuse of this information.
+Misuse or abuse of the material provided herein against digital devices or networks for which you do not explcitly own or do not have explicit written permission from device and/or network owners is illegal and can result in legal action.**⚠️
+---
 ## Table of Contents
 * [Credential Access (TA0006)](#credential-access)
 * [Lateral Movement (TA0008)](#lateral-movement)